UEL doctoral student talks science with school pupils across the ocean

 A University of East London (UEL) doctoral student is sharing his love of science with school children across the ocean.

-Daniel Ransom is in his second year of a PhD in Bioscience.
+Daniel Ranson is in his second year of a PhD in Bioscience.
 In November, he stumbled across ‘Skype A Scientist’ - a science outreach programme that allows pupils in schools to interact with scientists using the online video communication platform.

 Since then, Daniel has already spoken to children in six schools in North America – four in the United States and two in Canada.